opencivicdata/docs.opencivicdata.org/scrape/tips.rst

     for row in page.xpath("//table[@id='foo']/tr"):
         name, district, email = row.xpath("./*")

 Which will trigger breakage if the number of rows change.
-Of course, you need to sill assert that you have sane values in such a table, since the order of the entries may change, and you'll end up changing everyone's name to "District 5".
+It still helps to sill assert that you have sane values in such a table, since the order of the entries may change, and you'll end up changing everyone's name to "District 5".